EV/EBITDA Sector Discount on Indian Stocks: Strong Returns, but the Sensex Did Better

 Method

-We screened BSE and NSE listed stocks starting from when sufficient data existed in the FMP warehouse.
+We screened NSE-listed stocks starting from when sufficient FMP data existed.
 Each January, we calculated sector median EV/EBITDA across qualifying stocks and selected the 30 names trading at the deepest discount to sector peers.
 We held for 12 months.

 Why EV/EBITDA over P/E in India?

 The sector-relative framing matters in India because sector valuations diverge sharply.
-Consumer-facing companies in India routinely trade at 30-50x earnings while commodity businesses sit at 6-10x.
-Comparing absolute EV/EBITDA across sectors creates noise.
-Measuring discount relative to sector peers isolates the genuine mispricing signal.
+Consumer-facing companies routinely trade at 30-50x earnings while commodity businesses sit at 6-10x.
+Measuring discount relative to sector peers isolates genuine mispricing rather than sector-wide valuation differences.

 The Screen